andrew/ultimate-awesome/README.md

 - [awesome-playground](https://github.com/gbdsantos/awesome-playground) - Repository curation and portfolio with relevant personal, study and / or professional projects.
 - [awesome-gcx](https://github.com/gcxchange-gcechange/awesome-gcx) - Helpful links and resources for gcx.
 - [arduino-awesome-br](https://github.com/gerciljunio/arduino-awesome-br) - Lista com dicas, informações, bibliotecas e diversos conteúdos envolvendo Arduino.
-- [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - [Blockchain Free Resources] This repository collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
-This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Pla.
+- [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - Blockchain Free Resources | This repo collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
+This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Playgroun.
-- [free-haskell-resources](https://github.com/getvmio/free-haskell-resources) - [Haskell Free Resources] This repository collects 12 of free resources for Haskell. λ Explore the elegance of functional programming with our Haskell Haven repository!
+- [free-haskell-resources](https://github.com/getvmio/free-haskell-resources) - Haskell Free Resources | This repo collects 12 of free resources for Haskell. λ Explore the elegance of functional programming with our Haskell Haven repository!
 Discover free Haskell resources and courses to master this powerful and expressive language.
-Perfect for those seeking a pure fun.
+Perfect for those seeking a pure functiona.
-- [free-r-resources](https://github.com/getvmio/free-r-resources) - [R Free Resources] This repository collects 15 of free resources for R. 📈 Dive into data science with our R Studio repository!
+- [free-r-resources](https://github.com/getvmio/free-r-resources) - R Free Resources | This repo collects 15 of free resources for R. 📈 Dive into data science with our R Studio repository!
 Packed with a comprehensive collection of free R resources and online tools, this is your go-to place for mastering R programming.
-Perfect for statisticians, data analyst.
+Perfect for statisticians, data analysts, and.
 - [awesome-sysadmin-tools](https://github.com/GitCroque/awesome-sysadmin-tools) - Inspired by Awesome Sysadmin.
 - [awesome-iGEM](https://github.com/gitter-badger/awesome-iGEM) - A community-curated list of awesome iGEM resources.
 - [awesome-R-packages](https://github.com/GiuseppeTT/awesome-R-packages) - A curated list of awesome R packages.